1. About this page

-This environmental and social (E&S) Briefing Note is designed to help fund managers quickly familiarise themselves with occupational, health and safety (OHS) matters.
+This page is designed to help fund managers quickly familiarise themselves with occupational, health and safety (OHS) matters.
 It is not intended to be a detailed technical guidance document.

-Formal specific technical guidance is provided at the end of this Note and in Downloads & Reference Materials, including IFC 2012 Performance Standard 2: Labour and Working Conditions and the OHS section of the World Bank Group General Environmental, Health and Safety (EHS) Guidelines.
-For guidance on other aspects of working conditions related to treatment of workers refer to CDC E&S Briefing Note: Labour Standards.
+Formal specific technical guidance is provided at the end of this page and in Reference materials, including IFC 2012 Performance Standard 2: Labour and Working Conditions and the OHS section of the World Bank Group General Environmental, Health and Safety (EHS) Guidelines.
+For guidance on other aspects of working conditions related to treatment of workers refer to CDC E&S topics: Labour standards.

 A hazard is a source of potential damage, harm or adverse effect including illness and injury.
 Hazards include: